-Directive 1.
-Take action once a risk that is associated to an identifiable hazard has been registered 2.
-Terminate an activity If the risk cannot be reduced to an acceptable level (ALARP) 3.
-Ensure all Air Safety risks are demonstrably acceptable and ALARP Acceptable 4.
-Due regard for human fallibility should be taken whichever type of risk Means of reduction strategy is implemented and the effect on the system should be Compliance carefully considered and monitored Guidance 5.
-Reference D Material
+Directive Take action once a risk that is associated to an identifiable hazard has been registered Terminate an activity If the risk cannot be reduced to an acceptable level (ALARP) Ensure all Air Safety risks are demonstrably acceptable and ALARP Acceptable Means of Compliance Guidance Material 4.
+Due regard for human fallibility should be taken whichever type of risk reduction strategy is implemented and the effect on the system should be carefully considered and monitored 5.
+Reference D